sbshaun/7-inventory/README.md

 ### Who will use it?

-Everyone who is willing to put more effort in **managing belongings**.
+Everyone who wants to manage belongings.

 ---

 ### Why is this project of interest to you?

-- Because it's FUN :)
+- It's fun :)
-- Is also something that
-I once thought about but didn't know how to realize.
-- Learning and implementing new concepts are fun per se.

 ---